This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Court of the Patriarchs Viewpoint

-Right at shuttle stop number four, there is a path that goes up to the viewpoint.
-It is no more than a 5-minute hike, but it will give you a bit more elevation and the view of the Court of Patriarchs will be so much better!
+GOOD TO KNOW: Right at shuttle stop number four, there is a path that goes up to the viewpoint.
+It is no more than a 5-minute hike, but it will give you more elevation and a better view of the Court of Patriarchs!

 Zion Lodge (Lunch Time!)

-Map of Scenic Drive in Zion National Park – Stop # 5 Zion Lodge.
-Image Credit: NPS / Scenic Drive in Zion National Park
+Stop # 5 Zion Lodge.
+Image Credit: NPS

 Zion Lodge is stop number five along Zion Scenic Drive.
-It is a great spot to grab some lunch or get a few snacks for the road.
+It is a perfect place to grab some lunch or get a few snacks for the road.
 Or, just to have some ice cream and chill for a bit.

 There are a couple of dining options, namely Red Rock Grill and Castle Dome Cafe.
 In addition, there is a large patio area where you can hang out or have a picnic.